Safeguarding Policy

 Protection Procedure

-Whenever abuse of a volunteer or activity participant is suspected, staff should follow this procedure.
+Whenever abuse of a volunteer or activity participant is suspected, workers should follow this procedure.

 Stage 1

-• The most senior project leader present should contact the emergency services immediately if the person appears to be in immediate physical danger.
-Be aware of retaining forensic evidence.
+• The most senior Activity Leader present should contact the emergency services immediately if the person appears to be in immediate physical danger.

 • If there is no immediate physical danger apparent, proceed directly to Stage 2.